About Derek Bodkin

 From his childhood, Derek Bodkin desired to play music to make people laugh, smile, groove, raise an eyebrow, and learn a story or two.
 This is thanks to his father who raised him on the great Americana/Folk groups such as The Kingston Trio and The Limeliters.
 Derek enjoys telling stories, and does so in many of his songs with “a startingly appropriate mix of the comic and ominous.”
 (Pat Launer, KPBS radio.)
 One of Derek’s comedy tunes called “Captain Bodkin, Pirate Tailor” (written, by he and a friend, about his ancestor the notorious Irish Pirate Captain Francis Bodkin) was featured throughout West Coast radio stations and he performed the song live on KPIG radio’s highly acclaimed live program “Please Stand By.”

 Derek has a background and education in orchestral conducting, jazz composition and classical orchestral arranging, as well as playing drums in world percussion groups and Big Bands, and Jazz Combos.
-Spending many years in union orchestra pits, honing his sightreading skills, he was influenced with a flare for performing by the 1000’s of actors with whom he’d spent so much time.
+Spending many years in musical theater union orchestra pits, honing his sightreading skills, he was influenced with a flare for performing by the 1000’s of actors with whom he’d spent so much time.
 Derek decided to give Hollywood a shot and try his hand at writing music for movies and television.
 During his time there, he enjoyed working as a Voice-Over actor, so both his voice and/or music cues could be heard on documentaries, films, and network television shows, including CBS’s “Diagnosis Murder” and ABC’s “Sabrina The Teenage Witch.”

 Additionally, Derek is hailed as one of the best melodic whistlers alive.
 In September 2017, Derek Bodkin competed in and won the title of WORLD CHAMPION 2017 at the Master's of Musical Whistling competition.
 (See the video's section of this website for examples)